rkenyon1969/ozp-center/casper/README.md

 there; if that item isn't found, its absence is noted in the log and a png image capture of the page is saved.
 The image can (sometimes) be used to quickly determine what went wrong.

+The helpers have an optional `description` parameter which will be used to name the png capture files.
+This is helpful when using the selector as the name is too unwieldy.

 ### Debugging

 `debug.js` allows you to specify how much debugging information you want passed from the browser